 A person can apply for a basic DBS check themselves, but for the other types of checks, an employer must have first requested the information.

 Once you’ve offered someone a job, you can require that they have a DBS check.
 You must provide them with the relevant forms to fill in, and you will need to tell them the reasons why they are being checked.

 The employee can fill in the form and return it to you with the necessary documents that prove their identity.
 With this information, you can submit the form to the DBS and they will perform all the relevant checks for you.
 Once the checks have been completed, the applicant will be sent a certificate directly.
 You need to then ask the applicant to see their certificate.

 How long does a DBS check take?

-The majority are processed in two to four weeks.
+The good news is the majority of DBSs are processed in two to four weeks.
 The DBS aims for: